-Summer is the perfect time to visit Drew!
+Fall is the perfect time to visit Drew!
 As campus comes to life for a new academic year and “The Forest” turns shades of amber and scarlet we will offer a full array of visit opportunities including campus tours and information sessions.
 Our Full-Impact Days include panel discussions, opportunities to explore campus and a chance to meet current students, faculty and staff in ways not possible at traditional, large-scale college open houses.

 Full Impact Days